Rocket Pool — Staking Protocol Part 2

 This article will be focusing on the two DAO’s which are responsible for helping run a decentralised staking protocol.
 Each one has a unique set of responsibilities which we’ll detail below, as well as the type of members that might make up each DAO.

 What’s a DAO?

-DAO’s stand for Decentralised Autonomous Organisations.
+DAO stands for Decentralised Autonomous Organisation.
 They provide governance or services in a decentralised manner using incentives which align with their interests in being a member of such an organisation.
-It allows members to pool and distribute funds in a trustless manner, and is at the heart of coordination in a web3 landscape.
+It allows members to pool and distribute funds in a trustless manner, and is at the heart of coordination in a Web3 landscape.

-The Rocket Pool protocol has two types of nodes, regular bonded nodes and oracle nodes.
-These node operators make up Oracle DAO.
+The Rocket Pool protocol has two types of nodes, regular bonded nodes and oracle nodes that comprise the Oracle DAO (oDAO).

 Regular bonded nodes can participate in staking by posting a 16 ETH bond, which is then matched with 16 ETH from the deposit pool.
 These node operators can range from hobbyist to full on SaaS professionals, the appeal for them being that Rocket Pool allows you to earn a greater ROI staking inside the protocol vs outside of it.